shbatm/hacs-isy994/README.md

  - `isy994.set_variable`: Set an ISY variable's current or initial value.
 Variables can be set by either type/address or by name.
  - `isy994.send_program_command`: Send a command to control an ISY program or folder.
 Valid commands are run, run_then, run_else, stop, enable, disable, enable_run_at_startup, and disable_run_at_startup.
  - `isy994.run_network_resource`: Run a network resource on the ISY.
+ - `isy994.reload`: Reload the ISY994 connection(s) without restarting Home Assistant.
+Use to pick up new devices that have been added or changed on the ISY.
+ - `isy994.cleanup_entities`: Cleanup old entities and devices no longer used by the ISY994 integrations.
+Useful if you've removed devices from the ISY or changed the options in the configuration to exclude additional items.

 ### Now Configurable from the Integrations Page!